envico801/anki-owasp-top-10/README.md

 #### Chapter 1 - Overview

-Q:: What is the "Vulnerable and Outdated Components" category about?
+Q:: What are "Vulnerable and Outdated Components" in OWASP Top 10 2021?
-A:: **A06:2021 - Vulnerable and Outdated Components**: This category, previously titled "Using Components with Known Vulnerabilities," has moved up in the ranking.
-It focuses on the risks associated with outdated and vulnerable software components.
+A:: Software elements with known security flaws or lacking necessary updates.
+Example: Using an old version of jQuery with a known XSS vulnerability.

-Q:: Why is it crucial to know the versions of all components you use in your software?
+Q:: Why is it important to track component versions in your software?
-A:: It's crucial to know the versions of all components to avoid vulnerabilities and ensure software security.
+A:: To identify and address potential vulnerabilities quickly.
+Example: Maintaining a list of all npm packages and their versions used in a project.

-Q:: What can happen if your software is using vulnerable, unsupported, or outdated components?
+Q:: What risks come with using unsupported or outdated components?
-A:: Using such components can lead to security risks and potential exploitation of vulnerabilities.
+A:: Increased vulnerability to known exploits and security breaches.
+Example: Running a website on an unsupported version of PHP.

-Q:: How can you proactively address vulnerabilities related to the components you use in your software?
+Q:: How can you stay informed about component vulnerabilities?
-A:: Regularly scanning for vulnerabilities and subscribing to security bulletins is a proactive approach.
+A:: By regularly scanning for vulnerabilities and subscribing to security bulletins.

-Q:: What are the consequences of not fixing or upgrading underlying platform, frameworks, and dependencies in a timely manner?
-A:: Delaying these updates can expose your organization to unnecessary risks from known vulnerabilities.
+Example: Using tools like OWASP Dependency-Check in your CI/CD pipeline.

+Q:: Why is timely updating of platforms and dependencies crucial?
+A:: To protect against known vulnerabilities and reduce security risks.
+Example: Promptly applying security patches to your web server software.

-Q:: How can software developers contribute to mitigating risks related to components in software?
+Q:: How can developers ensure component security when updating?
-A:: Software developers can contribute by testing the compatibility of updated, upgraded, or patched libraries.
+A:: By testing the compatibility and security of updated libraries.

-Q:: In addition to updating components, what else can help secure software components?
-A:: Securing the components' configurations is also important to prevent security misconfigurations. (see [A05:2021-Security Misconfiguration](https://owasp.org/Top10/A05_2021-Security_Misconfiguration/)).
+Example: Running a full test suite after updating a critical framework.

+Q:: Why is proper configuration important for component security?
+A:: To prevent misconfigurations that could introduce vulnerabilities.
+Example: Ensuring proper access controls are set on a database component.

 #### Chapter 2 - How to Prevent?

-Q:: What should be removed as part of the patch management process to prevent vulnerabilities?
+Q:: What should be removed during patch management?
-A:: As part of the patch management process, remove unused dependencies, unnecessary features, components, files, and documentation to reduce the attack surface.
+A:: Unused dependencies, features, components, files, and documentation.
+Example: Removing unused modules from a content management system.

-Q:: How can the versions of client-side and server-side components be continuously inventoried?
+Q:: How can component versions be continuously inventoried?
-A:: Continuously inventory component versions and dependencies using tools like versions, OWASP Dependency Check, retire.js, etc. Monitor sources like CVE and NVD for vulnerabilities and use software composition analysis tools for automation.
+A:: By using automated tools to track both client-side and server-side components.
+Example: Implementing a software composition analysis tool in your development process.

-Q:: What is the importance of obtaining components from official sources over secure links?
+Q:: Why obtain components from official sources over secure links?
-A:: Obtaining components from official sources over secure links reduces the risk of including modified, malicious components and enhances software and data integrity.
-(See [A08:2021-Software and Data Integrity Failures](https://owasp.org/Top10/A08_2021-Software_and_Data_Integrity_Failures/)).
+A:: To reduce the risk of including modified or malicious components.
+Example: Downloading Node.js packages from the official npm registry over HTTPS.

-Q:: How can libraries and components that are unmaintained or lack security patches be handled?
+Q:: How to handle unmaintained components lacking security patches?
-A:: Monitor for unmaintained libraries and components and consider deploying virtual patches to monitor, detect, or protect against discovered issues when patching is not possible.
+A:: By monitoring them closely and considering virtual patching when updates aren't possible.
+Example: Using a Web Application Firewall to mitigate a vulnerability in a legacy library.

 #### Chapter 3 - Example Attack Scenarios